Surfing teaches patience, mindfulness, courage and persistence, often without the surfer realising that they are developing essential life skills.

 Resilience extends further than just having the tenacity to keep paddling out, even when the ocean crushes you.
 Developing skills of life mastery enable you to grab hold of fleeting opportunities and make the most of them.
 When you are calm, courageous, focused and in flow, you act with confidence and secure opportunities without anxiety or distress.
 This is living harmoniously.
 You are practised and able to free yourself from the shackles of uncertainty through your exceptional preparation.

 On a practical level, as a surfer, you realise that if you are not eating well, or staying fit, your performance suffers.
 It is difficult to wake up for the serene dawn session if your sleep has been compromised.
 You need rest to surf your best.
 The same foundations apply in life.

 Surfing provides an immediate and immersive environment within which you can fast-track the development of key life skills.
 It’s not for everyone, but neither is being a resilient professional.

-Bradley Hook is the Digital Leader at the Resilience Institute.
-His book Surfing Life Waves was published in 2012 and he is the founder of surfing magazine, surfd.com, which has been running since 2001.
+Bradley Hook is a partner at the Resilience Institute.
+His book Surfing Life Waves was published in 2012 and he is the founder of surfing magazine, surfd.com.